Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 7) Timeline: how long is “too long”?

-Cats are individuals, so there isn’t one number that fits every home.
-But a timeline helps you avoid accidental delay.
+Every cat is a little different, so there isn’t one perfect number for every home.
+But a timeline helps you avoid the trap of “just one more hour.”

 Time since last urine/stool Not peeing: what to do Not pooping: what to do